 7 tips to run faster

-1. Do you run only steady pace miles? –> Run intervals
+1. Do you run only steady pace miles? –> Do interval training

 You won’t get faster if you don’t practice running faster and really push yourself (more on that in #3).
 I first started running intervals on the treadmill mostly because I kept getting bored on the treadmill.
 And then I noticed how much my “fast” speed on the treadmill started improving and it motivated me to keep pushing the pace.